apacheignite/documentation/basic-concepts/async-support.md

 [block:callout]
 {
   "type": "warning",
-  "title": "Thread executing continuation",
-  "body": "If future is already completed, closures passed to `listen()` and `chain()` methods will be executed synchronously in the caller thread. \n\nIf future is not completed yet, closure will be executed asynchronously in completion thread.
-Typically it will be a thread from system pool for cache operations, or a thread from public pool for compute operations.
-Therefore, you should avoid synchronous cache and compute operations in listeners for asynchronous cache and compute operations (respectively).
-Otherwise it may lead to a deadlock."
+  "title": "Closures Execution by Thread Pools", "body": "If an asynchronous operation has been comp completed by the time a closure is passed to `IgniteFuture.listen()` or `IgniteFuture.chain()` methods, then the closure will be executed synchronously by the calling thread. \n\nOtherwise, the closure will be asynchronously upon the operation completion.
+Depending on a type of an operation,  the closure might be called by a thread from the system pool (asynchronous cache operations) or by a thread from the public pool (asynchronous Ignite Compute operations).
+Therefore, you should avoid calling synchronous cache and compute operations from the closure implementation.
+Otherwise, it might lead to a deadlock due to pools starvation."
 }
 [/block]

-[block:api-header]
-{
-  "title": "IgniteAsyncSupport"
-}
-[/block]
-In previous versions of Apache Ignite asynchronous operations was executed using `IgniteAsyncSupport` interface.
-This technique is considered deprecated and should not be used anymore. `IgniteAsyncSupport` will be removed in future releases.